During pregnancy, your body is likely to undergo several changes. While some can make you happy, others can cause pain and discomfort.

 One such pain is pelvic girdle pain that affects about 80% of pregnant women.
 The pain might impact on your daily activities, and in some women might lead to a chronic condition later (1).

 MomJunction gives you insights into the causes and symptoms of pain, along with precautionary measures to manage it effectively.

 The pelvis, which is the largest bone of the skeleton, is where the hip bones are situated.
 The pubic symphysis joins them at the front, and two sacroiliac joints link it at the back.
 A strong network of ligaments surrounds these joints, keeping the bones intact.

-Pelvic girdle pain (PGP) refers to the pain anywhere from the front of the pelvis to the back, buttocks or down the leg, groin, lower abdominal, inner thigh, and vaginal area.
-The pain can be mild to severe and can limit your mobility and quality of everyday life.
+Pelvic girdle pain (PGP) refers to the pain anywhere from the front of the pelvis to the back, buttocks or down the leg, groin, lower abdomen, inner thigh, and vaginal area.
+The pain can be mild to severe.
+Severe pain might limit your mobility.

 It may begin anytime during pregnancy or when you are nearing labor.
 It can develop after delivery as well (2).